mnentwig/MNOGLA/README.md

 Library sources are unpacked in 3rdPartyLicense, and include paths should be set to point here.

 ### switching userApp
-The build system supports multiple applications by switching out the CMakeLists.txt file in the respective host folder.
+Multiple applications can be built by switching out the CMakeLists.txt file in the respective host folder.
 See userApp2/switchToApp.sh.

-Long-term, CMakeLists.txt should be rewritten to build more conventionally from a userApp folder.
+This allows maintaining a single Android-studio project for any number of userApps.

 ### Architecture diagram
 ![architecture diagram](doc/architecture.png)